 Information about the council's housing and homelessness strategy, the role of the housing strategy team and fuel poverty.

 Yes.
-The council has produced a draft revised Housing Strategy which proposes a 30 year vision for Housing in the area which is:
+The council has produced a revised Housing Strategy for 2017 which proposes a vision for housing in the area for the period up to 2021.

 East Riding Housing Strategy 2017 (pdf 1.18mb opens in new window)